🌀

 Frequently Asked Questions

-Sargassum in Tulum is typically heaviest from June through September.
-The open coastline and limited organized cleanup mean conditions can be significantly worse than Cancun even during the same week.
+Typically April through September, with the peak months usually May, June, and July.
+Tulum's east-facing coast catches direct Caribbean drift, and the long undeveloped coastline plus limited cleanup mean conditions can be significantly worse than Cancun even during the same week.
 November through February offers the best beach conditions.